nesrine-IT/multi-site-enterprise-project-/README.md

 * centralized services
 * secure communication between sites "VPN"
 ## Network architecture
 The HQ network is divided into four offices .
 Each one has its own VLAN .
-There are additional subnets Vlans that are used is for company's severs and management traffic as follows:
+There are additional subnets and Vlans that are used for company's severs and management traffic as follows:

 | VLAN | Office     | Network       |
 | ---- | ---------- | -----------   |